JordonOsborne/Porfolio/src/app/Ratings/README.md

-# Rating
+# Ratings

+This page shows a summary of all project ratings with a highlight on the logged in user's reviews.
+This folder contains a variety smaller re-usable components.
+These components are described below.

-The component is utilized in the [Projects Menu](../header/projectsMenu.jsxMenu.jsx) and on the [Projects Page](../projects/page.jsx).
+- **[Average Rating](./avgRating.jsx)** - Utilized in the [Projects Menu](../header/projectsMenu.jsxMenu.jsx) and on the [Projects Page](../projects/page.jsx).
 The rating component is used to show the average rating and summarize quantity of reviews and comments.

 <!-- TABLE OF CONTENTS -->
 <details>